ZEISS-PiWeb/PiWeb-Api/_pages/023-catalogues.md

 ### Delete Catalogue Entries

-There are two different options of deleting catalogue entries:
+There are two different options for deleting catalogue entries:

 * Delete all entries of a certain catalogue identified by its uuid
 * Delete one or more certain entries identified by their keys of a certain catalogue identified by its uuid